Bayramito/react-native-colorpicker/README.md

 ## Description
 IMPORTANT! <br>
-With this picker you can get the color code output in Reanimated format, then you can use it any other `Animated` component via `useAnimatedStyle` in Reanimated 2.
+With this picker you can get the HEX/DEC color codes of your selected color, you can set your own color palette and use them wherever you wish.

 ## Demo
 https://user-images.githubusercontent.com/44513402/191630954-f5b720a9-c94c-4e47-9882-799037860f23.mp4